The Good Bargain: Analysis

 Of the 211 folk tales collected and published by the Brothers Grimm in the final edition of 1857, three have central Jewish characters: The Good Bargain, The Jew Among Thorns and The Bright Sun Brings It to Light (Die klare Sonne bringt's an den Tag) No. 115, with the first two being overtly antisemitic while the third is more ambiguous in the way in which it depicts its Jewish character.
 Historians debate whether these tales reflect the views of the Grimm Brothers or register the popular views of the common folk whose stories they recorded.

 In Nazi Germany the authorities seized on these tales for propaganda purposes and promoted them as folk literature, thus corrupting the Grimms' fairy tales into "Jewish" tales.
 Nazi educationalists and propagandists used these unexpurgated tales to indoctrinate children; Louis L. Snyder writes that "a large part of the Nazi literature designed for children was merely a modernized version of the Grimms' tales".

 Joyce Crick in her edition of the Grimms' Selected Tales (2005) makes it clear she does not like the story, referring to it as 'scarcely a Märchen' (a fairy tale) and 'a crude rustic tale'.
 In The Annotated Brothers Grimm (2012) the American academic and expert in children's literature, German literature and folklore Maria Tatar writes at length about the violent antisemitic story The Jew Among Thorns but mentions The Good Bargain in passing when she notes the oddness of including such unpleasant tales in a volume of fairy tales supposedly dedicated to showing "the 'purity' and 'innocence' of the folk."
 Tatar adds, "Nothing like these tales exists in the other major nineteenth-century collections of German fairy tales".
 However, it is not unusual to find uncomfortable stereotypical portraits of Jews such as the two in The Jew Among Thorns and The Good Bargain in other European stories of the period and in the German Romantic tradition in particular, reflecting the antisemitism common in European society of the 19th-century in which Jews are frequently shown as penny-pinching swindlers.

 The blogger Helen Barry on her site Gallimaufry gives her opinion that the comedy in The Good Bargain "has not worn well either".
 She also notes the similarity of some of the characters in the tale to those in other fairy tales: the naïve hero who comes good in the end despite himself; a princess whose hand is offered as the reward for some completed task; a princess who cannot laugh; and the use of trickery.

 Variants

-Some edited versions attempt to downplay the anti-Semitic aspect by referring to the character as a "moneylender" rather than a Jew.
+Some edited versions attempt to downplay the antisemitic aspect by referring to the character as a "moneylender" rather than a Jew.